muiyu/Real-US-Address-Generator/README.md

 # Real US Address Generator

+***Please do not use this project for illegal purposes!***

 This is a simple web application that generates random real US addresses, names, genders, and phone numbers.
 You can also specify a state to generate addresses from that particular state.

+**This repo is a fork from the [origin repo](https://github.com/chatgptuk/Real-US-Address-Generator), and is allows you to run with Node.js instead of Cloudflare Workers.**

+By the way, use this repo on Docker is what I really love.
+You know, as a Perfectionism, I really work on closing off env!

+*I just be crazy for configing the development env for my DataScience courses.*

 ## Features